alackles/ALIFE-2020-Rank-Epistasis/README.md

 ```
 ./mabe
 ```
-However, we almost always want to run MABE with settings file, so we do that as follows (example settings files included in repo):
+However, we almost always want to run MABE with settings files, so we do that as follows (example settings files included in repo):
 ```
 ./mabe -f settings*
 ```